SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-The dropdown for the item property is initialized similarly to the dropdown for the list property.
+The dropdown for the item property is initialized similarly to the dropdown for the listName property.
 The only difference is that because after selecting a list the items dropdown has to be refreshed, an instance of the control has to be assigned to the class variable.

 ### Load items for the selected list